Adalbert Steiner: Club career

 Steiner was born on 24 January 1907 in Temesvár, Austria-Hungary (now Romania).
 He began playing junior-level football at age 13 for local club AVTK.
 In 1921 he moved to newly-founded club Unirea.
 One year later he went to play for Chinezul Timișoara.

 In 1924 at age 17, Steiner started to play for the senior squad of Chinezul, winning three consecutive titles in his first three seasons.
 In the first two title wins, he worked with coach Frontz Dőme who used him in 17 matches in the second season.
 For the third title he played 15 games under coaches Dőme and Jenő Konrád, also being teammates with his brother, Rudolf.
 His last club career spell took place in 1930 at CA Timișoara.

 International career

 Steiner played ten games for Romania.
 He and his brother Rudolf made their debut together on 7 May 1926 under coach Teofil Morariu in a friendly that ended with a 3–1 away victory against Turkey.
 He played in two victories against Yugoslavia and Greece in the 1929–31 Balkan Cup, a tournament that was won by Romania.

 Steiner was selected by coach Constantin Rădulescu to be part of Romania's squad for the 1930 World Cup.
-There, he played in the first group stage game, a 3–1 victory against Peru in which he was injured by opponent Plácido Galindo (a challenge for which Galindo received the first sending-off in World Cup history) – an injury from which he never recovered, ending his career at age 23.
-The second game was a 4–0 loss to hosts and eventual world champions Uruguay.
+There, he played in the first group stage game, a 3–1 victory against Peru in which he was injured by opponent Luis de Souza – an injury from which he never recovered, ending his career at age 23.
+Steiner did not feature in the second game, a 4–0 loss to hosts and eventual world champions Uruguay.